Pokemon-151-Project/Pokemon-151-Project-FE/README.md

 ### `AllPokemon.js <AllPokemon/>`
 Container for all pokemon cards

-Maps over array of Pokemon info objects, displaying a <SinglePokmon/> for each
+Maps over array of Pokemon info objects, displaying a `<SinglePokmon/>` for each

 Passes in the following to SinglePokemon as props:
 - poke (this is the object containing the individual pokemon's information)
 - key (for efficient mapping)
 - isShiny boolean (whether to show the shiny picture or normal picture)

+### `SinglePokemon.js <SinglePokemon/>`

+Displays a card for a single Pokemon

+There are 151 in the current version of this application, could be any number

+Takes pokemon info and isShiny boolean from props

+#### `Features`

+h2: Pokemon's name and Pokedex id

+h3: Pokemon's type

+h4: Pokemon's height and weight

+figure: Pokemon's image
+- dynamically inserts id number in to image link
+- displays shiny image if isShiny, regular image if !isShiny
+- Alt text is poekmon's name

+blockquote: Pokemon data
+- Little tidbits about each individual pokemon